 Building a Culture of Creativity

-At the same time you are developing a diverse team of experts, you want to grow your external network of creative, bright and business-minded people across different industries.
+At the same time you are developing a diverse team of experts, you want to grow your external network of creative, bright and business-minded people across different industries and geographies.
 Ideas can come from anywhere!

 Are You Interviewing Potential Employees?